 I meet interesting people and can make a lot of things happen that are economically and ecologically relevant for both Seychelles and Namibia.
 As a freelance management consultant, essentially as a fit-and-proper director for several investment companies, you learn a lot about asset management, financial products, and business ethics, and of course you get to supplement your pension because living in Seychelles is quite expensive.
 As a member of the bank’s supervisory board, I can use my experience as a consultant in the financial services industry to help establish processes to reduce, for example, the anticipated risks of the Covid-19 crisis.
 This is an enriching and fulfilling task.

-What did you take away from your studies at the TUHH beyond your technical knowledge?
+What did you take away from the TUHH degree beyond your technical knowledge?

 At the time, I took my exam in automation with Professor Cremer (RIP) from TUHH.
 During my studies, I worked at his institute and led the lab experiments (Technical System Simulation, Robotics) there.
 I also held “tutoring lectures” in mathematics for my fellow students.
 I learned that the best way to understand a subject is to teach it yourself.
 This experience has been with me all my life and has often given me the necessary courage to raise my hand when it came to finding someone who could quickly and thoroughly familiarize himself with complex new topics in order to pass on what he had learned to colleagues/peers and, of course, to coach employees.

-As an industrial engineer, you can solve interdisciplinary tasks well, so you are well prepared to manage companies from diverse services and industries, including consulting firms.
-As a consul, I help negotiate a double taxation treaty and various technical cooperation agreements, as well as validate bilateral investments.
-So even for a diplomatic career, the Wi-Ing degree provides a good foundation.
+As an industrial engineer, one can solve interdisciplinary tasks well and is therefore well prepared to lead companies from various services and industries, including consulting companies.
+As a consul, I help to negotiate a double taxation agreement and various technical cooperation agreements as well as to validate bilateral investments.
+The Wi-Ing degree provides a good foundation even for a diplomatic career.

-Where did you like to spend your time in Hamburg / Harburg besides your studies?
+Where did you prefer to spend your time in Hamburg / Harburg while studying?

-I lived in Winterhude, so I could often be found in the Stadtpark and at the observatory.
-But I also liked the Eppendorf scene, the light shows in Planten un Blomen, the banks of the Alster in the summer after university, Pöseldorf pubs, taking the ferry to Blankenese, and of course the arcades on Jungfernstieg.
-I have visited many cities and lived in many, but Hamburg is still by far the most beautiful and livable city in the world.
+I lived in Winterhude, so I could often be found in the city park and in the observatory.
+But I also liked the Eppendorf scene, the plays of light in Planten un Blomen, the banks of the Alster in the summer after university, Pöseldorfer pubs, the ferry ride to Blankenese and of course the passages on Jungfernstieg.
+I have visited and lived in many cities, but Hamburg is still by far the most beautiful and livable city in the world.

 What would you ask an omniscient researcher from the future?

-How did we solve the scientific challenges of warp drive and nuclear fusion and explain the Big Bang.
+How did we solve the scientific challenges of warp propulsion and nuclear fusion and how did we explain the Big Bang.

-If you were president of TUHH….
-I would try to become part of an inter-university industrial engineering program again!
+… I would try to become part of an inter-university degree in industrial engineering again!